vonalven/vonalven.github.io/index.md

 %}

-To get more insight, the analysis focused, as a first step, on understanding the parameters that influence the most the success of an AirBnb in Amsterdam.
-Focusing on Amsterdam allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesize that some parmeters may have location-dependant importances.
+To get more insight, the analysis concentrated, as a first step, on understanding the parameters that influence the most the success of an AirBnb in Amsterdam.
+Focusing on Amsterdam only allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesise that some parmeters may have location- dependant importances.
 Choosing Amsterdam was motivated by the fact that it ranks fifth in Europe’s most visited cities (citer source), such that many visitors potentially make use of the plateform, without the dataset being too large and computationally intensive.
-It is most likely for anyone who has ever gone on a touristic trip to developed preferences in terms of housing to some extent, whether it be a price range, the distance to attractions and transportation or the type of accomodation.
+It is most likely for anyone who has ever gone on a touristic trip to develop preferences in terms of housing to some extent, whether it be a price range, the distance to attractions and transportation or the type of accommodation.
 Indeed, it may be expected for someone visiting Amsterdam to want a rental place near the center, for a good price as well as possibly other services, such as an included breakfast.
 However the demography of travellers can be very diversified.
 Based on the age, interest, financial means, country of origin and so on, the appeal for a given listing may be very different.

 {% include img_compare.html
   image_url="assets/dropdown_sankey.html"